Alberta’s location advantage

 Alberta’s CCUS regulatory framework requires careful site selection, numerous approvals, rigorous monitoring and reporting requirements, and public involvement processes.

-Alberta also created the Post-Closure Stewardship Fund that carbon sequestration operators pay into to offset costs associated with the long-term monitoring and maintenance of sequestration site assessments for monitoring and closure plans.
+Alberta also created the Post-Closure Stewardship Fund that carbon sequestration operators pay into to offset costs associated with the long-term monitoring and maintenance of the site.

 Carbon regulatory framework

-In Alberta, carbon capture and storage projects are eligible to generate offset credits under Alberta’s carbon regulation – Technology Innovation and Emissions Reduction (TIER).
+In Alberta, CCS projects are eligible to generate offset credits under Alberta’s carbon regulation – Technology Innovation and Emissions Reduction (TIER).
 TIER provides the quantification protocol for CO2 capture and permanent storage in deep saline aquifers.

-The regulation was amended in December 2022 to further enhance the support for CCS deployment.
-CCUS Credits – Sequestration credits and capture recognition tonnes are established as new instruments.
+The regulation was amended in December 2022 to further enhance the support for CCS deployment by establishing two new types of CCUS Credits – Sequestration credits and capture recognition tonnes.

 Carbon storage hubs in Alberta

-To help manage growth of this technology, Alberta is also allocating carbon sequestration rights through a competitive process that enables the development of carbon storage hubs.
+To help manage growth of this technology, Alberta is also issuing carbon sequestration rights through a competitive process that enables the development of carbon storage hubs.
 Along with storage hubs, Alberta Energy and Minerals will continue to examine carbon sequestration scenarios, including small scale and remote opportunities.
-Developing carbon storage will help diversity the energy sector, including development of clean hydrogen and supporting the shift towards a net-zero electricity grid.
 Learn more about the hub development and approval process.

 Contact